Welcome to today's edition of the Rush 24-7 podcast.

 We'll have that for you when we come back.

-I just got an email from some Stephen A. Smith.
+I just got an email from Sam.

 You got his own show.

-He's a uh he's a sports columnist in Philadelphia, he's all over television.
+He's a sports columnist in Philadelphia.

 How can he be down for the struggle?

-I said, Well, he just lost his TV show at ESPN.
+I said, well, he just lost his TV show at ESPN.

-Uh, so he uh he is struggling now.
+So he is struggling now.

-So um he uh he is down for the struggle.
+So he is down for the struggle.

 People have been waiting patiently.